datanav/docs/technical/webcrm-chargebee.rst

      - "string"

-Webcrm Persons to Chargebee Customer
+WebCRM Persons to Chargebee Customer
 ------------------------------------
-Every Webcrm Persons will be synchronized with a Chargebee Customer.
+Every WebCRM Persons will be synchronized with a Chargebee Customer.

-Once a link between a Webcrm Persons and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Chargebee Customer:
+The following properties are synchronized between a WebCRM Persons and a Chargebee Customer:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Chargebee Customer Property
      - Chargebee Data Type
    * - PersonFirstName